As a manager, it is impossible for you to do it all (successfully).

-These phases are based on the classic concepts of Situational Leadership, and involve the competence and confidence of your team members.
+Understanding the four phases of delegation and leadership can help you decide what level of responsibility is right for your team members.
+These phases are based on the classic concepts of situational leadership and involve the competence and confidence of your team members.

-- Directing: Employees typically start in the directing stage.
+1. Directing: Employees typically start in the directing stage.
 These employees are new to the role and lack the confidence and knowledge to do the job.
 These may be people you are training for a new position.
-In this phase, you will have to be very hands on.
+In this phase, you will have to be very hands-on.
 You will need to direct the employee and provide them with a workflow or possibly a checklist to help them complete their tasks.
-You are responsible for the outcome and most stay engaged with the employee to ensure the work gets done.
+You are responsible for the outcome and must stay engaged with the employee to ensure the work gets done.

-Most new managers experience some reluctance to delegation, especially as they transition from a support staff, to a leading role.
-Hopefully understanding how employees travel through the competence and confidence phases of development, will help you identify the proper type of support for each of your employees.
+Most new managers experience some reluctance to delegation, especially as they transition to a leading role.
+Managers and their team members can be at all different stages of readiness for delegation, so it’s no wonder it can be a challenge to do this essential skill well.
+Understanding how employees travel through the competence and confidence phases of development will help you identify the proper type of support for each of your employees.